MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-citrix-hdx-plus.md

   - Check the Cloud PC registration status in the partner configuration console.
   - If the Cloud PC is unregistered, check the Application sign-in Windows event viewer (eventvwr.msc) for partner service errors and warnings.

-After you find the root cause, remove the assigned license from the partner console and re-add the license.
+After you find the root cause, remove the assigned license from the partner console and then add the license back in.
 This removal should trigger a reinstallation of the partner agent.

 If no other solution works, you can [reprovision](reprovision-cloud-pc.md) the Cloud PC to reattempt the enablement.
 Reprovisioning deletes the Cloud PC and create a brand new one.
 All data on the original Cloud PC will be lost.
 Therefore, reprovisioning should be the last resort to resolve the issue.